 How To Care For A Self Sustaining Ecosphere

-This is as important for us as it is for you.
+This is as important to us as it is for you.
 We want you to enjoy your Ecosphere for the longest time possible.
-The following ‘dos and don’ts’ will help you achieve longevity.
+The following ‘dos and don’ts’ will help you achieve the longevity of your EcoSphere.

 Remember your self sustaining Ecosphere has everything it needs to survive

 - On receipt your Ecosphere may appear a little cloudy, do not worry it will settle and clear within a day or two.
 This is not uncommon after transport.